Learn something new every day

 This example formed part of Ryle's criticism of the philosophy of Rene Descartes (1596-1650).
 To Ryle, Descartes was making a category mistake similar to that of the visitor who looked for the university while ignoring its components.
 Ryle argued that the mind was not separate from the body or the actions of the individual.

-Some participants in philosophical discussions occasionally misapply the term "category mistake," incorrectly using it to mean any major error.
+Some participants in philosophical discussions occasionally misapply the term incorrectly using it to mean any major error.
 To truly be a category mistake, a statement must attribute to something qualities that it could not possibly possess.
 Consider the statement "most Americans are vegetarian."
 This statement is not true, but it is not a category error, because theoretically it could be true: vegetarianism is a quality appropriate to the category of Americans.
-The statement "most Americans are about three quarters of an hour long" is a category mistake, since it applies a quality — a duration of time — which does not apply to humans generally.
+The statement "most Americans are about three quarters of an hour long" is this type of mistake, since it applies a quality — a duration of time — which does not apply to humans generally.

 Obvious category mistakes such as this example are extremely rare, because they seem obviously false to the listener.
 Not all category errors are so obvious, however.
 In speech, a mixed metaphor, also known as catachresis, is essentially a form of category error which may be either unintentional or deliberate.
 In Shakespeare's Timon of Athens, for example, Philotus says "I fear 'tis deepest winter in Lord Timon's purse."
 In essence, this is a category mistake — purses do not have seasons — but the implied comparison is meaningful, providing a poetic comparison that illuminates and pleases at the same time.